shabeer-syed/shabeersyed/_posts/2022-09-23-introducing-shabeer-syed.md

 categories: [Introduction]
 ---

 I am a Clinical Psychologist and an Epidemiologist (Researcher) with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
-This website currently acts as a placeholder this webdomain name and potential future projects.
+This website currently acts as a holder for this  webdomain name and  potential future projects.

 ## Psychologist
+- Doctor of Clinical Psychology (DClinPsych), University of Oxford 2022
 - BABCP Level 2 Accredited - CBT therapist
 - AFT Foundation Level.
 Family & Systemic Training Accredited
 - Intermediate Level, Family and Systemic Training (Supervised hours completed not yet accredited)